Saturday, October 04, 2025

 by Jessica Coburn

-For the readers who are kept awake at night and unable to dream, and for the readers drawn to the detective story: Proust in Black is for you.
+For readers who are kept awake at night and unable to dream, and for readers drawn to detective stories, Proust in Black is for you…

 Proust in Black

-Proust in Black is a study of the detective story and the aesthetics of Proust and noir films.
-She delves into their themes dealing with night, dreaming, insomnia, sexuality, and even fear.
-The work beautifully discusses Proust's search for truth during times of cultural shifts and incertitude, while connecting it to the aesthetics of LA: its night, crime, and ground-zero for cultural movements.
+Both a study of the detective story and the aesthetics of Proust and noir films, Daubigny’s electric inquiry delves deep into multiple realms including the night, dreaming, insomnia, sexuality, and even fear.
+The work beautifully discusses Proust's search for truth during times of cultural shifts and incertitude, while connecting it to the aesthetics of Los Angeles: its night, crime, and its status as a ground-zero for cultural movements.
 Working on many levels, Proust in Black offers a deep dive into the idea of noir media and what they unveil about the author and society in play.

 No comments: